 Review of Teravista Golf Course Round Rock, Texas

-Teravista Golf Club in Round Rock is one of those courses that you walk into the club house, order a beer, and say "that's a great course and a fun round."
+Teravista Golf Club in Round Rock is one of those courses that you walk into the clubhouse after your round, order a beer, and say "what a great course and a fun round - can't wait to play it again."
 Teravista Golf Club opened in 2002 and over the years since opening it has been consistently recognized as one of the best courses in Austin as well as Texas.
-In 2014 Avid Golfer rated it #4 in Austin and the course also made Texas Outside's list of the Best Courses in Austin.
+Avid Golfer rated it #4 in Austin and the course also made Texas Outside's list of the Best Courses in Austin.
+The reason we rated it as one of the best is because it's fun and fair to play, requires some shot making and accuracy, it's scenic and in excellent condition and the rates are very reasonable.

 Some of the Teravista Golf Course holes that we really liked included:

-When we played in mid September, the Terravista fairways and rough were in excellent condition.
-The majority of the fairways are forgiving off the tee but there are lots huge fairway bunkers and creeks/natural areas to carry.
+When we played in earkt October, the Terravista fairways and rough were in excellent condition.
+The majority of the fairways are forgiving off the tee but there are lots of huge fairway bunkers and creeks with dense areas to carry.
 Trees and homes and natural areas line most of the fairways.
 The rough is wide and cut somewhat thick but very playable.

 We focus on "ready golf" to provide a shorter and more enjoyable round of golf.
 Singles and doubles are traditionally paired together.